19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 “repair” includes examine, detect faults in, adjust, carry out maintenance on, overhaul, replace, alter and paint;

-“repeat offender”, in relation to any offence under this Act, means an individual who —
+“repeat offender”, in relation to any offence under this Act, means a person who —

 (a) is convicted, or found guilty, of such an offence (called the current offence); and

-(b) has been convicted or found guilty of the same offence on at least one other earlier occasion within the period of 5 years immediately before the date on which he or she is convicted or found guilty of the current offence;
+(b) has been convicted or found guilty of the same offence on at least one other earlier occasion within the period of 5 years immediately before the date on which the person is convicted or found guilty of the current offence;

+[Act 9 of 2020 wef 03/04/2020]

+[Act 9 of 2020 wef 03/04/2020]

 “residential address”, for an individual, means the individual’s usual or last known place of residence in Singapore;

 “ride”, in relation to a bicycle, PAB or personal mobility device, means to travel in or on the bicycle, PAB or personal mobility device;

+“ride” or “riding”, only in relation to a motor vehicle that drives itself, means —

+(a) cause or causing the vehicle to operate and move; or

+(b) initiate or initiating the operation and movement of the vehicle without the need for anyone to operate or permit the operation of systems that cause the vehicle to move;

+[Act 9 of 2020 wef 03/04/2020]

 “rider” means an individual who is riding a bicycle, PAB or personal mobility device, but does not include an individual walking beside and pushing any of these vehicles;